Diophantine Geometry over Groups VIII: Stability

 \line{\hss$ $}

 \vglue 1.5pc \centerline{\bf{\S3.
 Duo Limit Groups}}

-In section 1 we have shown that in the minimal rank case Diophantine sets are equational, and then used it to show that the sets $NR_s$ ($NS_s$), that indicate those values of the parameter set $<p,q>$, for which a minimal rank rigid limit group $Rgd(x,p,q,a)$ ($Sld(x,p,q,a)$) admits at least $s$ rigid (strictly solid families of) specializations, is in the Boolean algebra generated by equational sets (theorems 1.2,1.4).
+In section 1 we have shown that in the minimal rank case Diophantine sets are equational, and then used it to show that the sets $NR_s$ ($NS_s$), that indicate those values of the parameter set $<p,q>$, for which a minimal rank rigid limit group $Rgd(x,p,q,a)$ (solid limit group $Sld(x,p,q,a)$) admits at least $s$ rigid (strictly solid families of) specializations, is in the Boolean algebra generated by equational sets (theorems 1.5,1.7).

 In the previous section, we have shown that general Diophantine sets are equational.
-Unlike the minimal rank case, as we will see in the sequel (section 6), the sets $NR_s$ and $NS_s$, associated with general rigid and solid limit groups, are not always contained in the Boolean algebra generated by equational sets.
-However, as we show in the next section, sets of the form $NR_s$ and $NS_s$ are stable.
+In the next section, we show that sets of the form $NR_s$ and $NS_s$ are stable.
+In this section we present the main tool that we are going to use in proving the stability of the sets $NR_s$ and $NS_s$ (and afterwards the stability of general definable sets over a free group), that we call $duo$ $limit$ $groups$.

+In section 4 of [Se3] we defined $configuration$ $limit$ $groups$ that are associated with rigid and solid limit groups (definition 4.1 in [Se3]).
+Recall that given a positive integer $s$ and a rigid or solid limit group, $Rgd(x,p,a)$ or $Sld(x,p,a)$, a configuration limit group is obtained as a limit of a convergent sequence of tuples, $\{x_1(n),\ldots,x_s(n),p_n,a)\}$, where for each index $n$, and every index $i$, $1 \leq i \leq s$, the values, $(x_i(n),p_n,a)$, are rigid or strictly solid, and for different indices, $1 \leq i_1 < i_2 \leq s$, the rigid or strictly solid values, $(x_{i_j}(n),p_n,a)$, $j=1,2$, are distinct or belong to distinct strictly solid families (see definition 4.1 in [Se3] for the exact definition).

-In this section we present the main tool needed for proving the stability of the sets $NR_s$ and $NS_s$ (and afterwards the stability of general definable sets over a free group), that we call $duo$ $limit$ $groups$.
-We first present duo limit groups associated with configuration limit groups of rigid and solid limit groups, and then prove the existence of a finite collection of duo limit groups associated with a configuration limit group that "covers" all the other duo limit groups associated with a rigid limit group (we leave this property for duo limit groups associated with a solid limit group as an open question).
+We start by presenting duo limit groups that are associated with configuration limit groups of rigid and solid limit groups.
+Then we prove the existence of a (universal) finite collection of duo limit groups that are associated with a configuration limit group, that "covers" all the other duo limit groups that are associated with a rigid or a solid limit group.
+We conclude this section by proving a strong uniform bound for that covering property in the rigid case (theorems 3.3), and leave the analogous statement for solid limit groups as an open question.
+We note, that the strong bound for the covering property is not needed for proving stability in the sequel.